-I’m often asked whether salons, clinics and spas should offer discounts when marketing.
+I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 The short answer is ‘sometimes’.